guardian/mobile-purchases/typescript/src/scripts/android-price-rise/README.md

 The script outputs a CSV file listing every product_id/region that was updated.

+Use the `--dry-run` parameter to check the changes before running the script for real.

 ### `runMigration.ts`
 This script uses the [migratePrices endpoint](https://developers.google.com/android-publisher/api-ref/rest/v3/monetization.subscriptions.basePlans/migratePrices) to migrate existing users to the new prices.